Best Experts. Proven Framework. Incredible Community.

 Welcome to the Bright & Quirky IdeaLab

-If you're looking to help your child thrive, make the most of their strengths and talents and, at the same time, shore up their lagging skills and difficulties, reading this letter will be one of the best decisions you can make for your child's future.
+If you're looking to help your child thrive, make the most of their strengths and talents and, at the same time, shore up their lagging skills and difficulties, reading this page will be one of the best decisions you can make for your child's future.

 Parents, after the year we've had, you may feel:

 - Worried about whether you're doing enough or providing the right supports

 - Stressed about how to navigate the peaks and valleys of raising a bright and quirky child

 - Drained from spending so much time curating sources that rarely have information that applies to your child

 - Invalidated after trying to advocate for your child at school when educators don't "get" your child's situation